gvnlm/tetromino-astar/README.md

 Additionally, each `Grid` stores `m_placeables`—a bit grid that represents positions adjacent to any visited position—used as part of generating successor states.

 ## Generating successor states
 Generating the successor states of a given state involves identifying all possible valid placements of a tetromino.
-A tetromino placement is valid so long as it does not overlap obstacles or already visited positons, and is adjacent to any visited position.
+A tetromino placement is valid so long as it does not overlap obstacles or already visited positions, and is adjacent to any visited position.

 #### Algorithm
 For each position `p` adjacent to any visited position (as tracked by `m_placeables`), starting from `p`, perform depth-limited search with revisited-state checking to identify all valid placements of 4 connected tiles (i.e., a tetromino).
-By starting the search from `p`, we ensure that the tetromino placements indentified are adjacent to a visited position.
+By starting the search from `p`, we ensure that the tetromino placements identified are adjacent to a visited position.

 ## Heuristic
-Before the search begins, Dijkstra's algorithm is used to calculate the optimal cost in terms of single cell moves from the target position to every position excluding obstacles.
+Before the search begins, Dijkstra's algorithm is used to calculate the optimal cost in terms of single-cell moves from the target position to every position excluding obstacles.
 The cost for each position is then divided by 4 and rounded up, providing an accurate estimate of its cost to the target position, in terms of tetromino moves.
 These values are stored in a lookup table and serve as the heuristic for the search.

 # Usage